 - Fingerprint tests

-Note that the prosecution is not required to note that they are sharing evidence that shows a defendant’s innocence.
+Also, the prosecution is not required to note that they are sharing evidence showcasing a defendant’s innocence.
 They must only provide the evidence.
-It is up to a DUI lawyer in Los Angeles to apply the evidence properly.
+It is up to a lawyer to apply the evidence properly.

 Brady Hearings for Legal Cases in California

-Ask a Lawyer About the Consequences of a Violation of the Brady Rule
+Ask a Los Angeles DUI Lawyer About the Consequences of Violating the Brady Rule

-What are the consequences of a violation of the Brady rule?
-The prosecutors who broke the rules may face legal repercussions.
+The consequences of a violation of the Brady rule may result in the prosecutors who broke the rules facing legal repercussions.
 The court can also decide to overturn a conviction based on the violation.
-Find out more about the Brady rule from a Los Angeles DUI lawyer.
-Just contact us today to get a free consultation.